Talk to the Hair

-Downtown Drowned is a collection of comic strips recounting the events surrounding the event, told from a first-person perspective, along with other drawings and cartoons related to the Storm of the Century phenomenon.
+Downtown Drowned is a collection of comic strips recounting the events surrounding the catastrophe, told from a first-person perspective, along with other drawings and cartoons related to the Storm of the Century phenomenon.
 The profits from the sale of the book will be donated to charities involved with providing aid to those still in need.

 I'm grateful to the artists who contributed to this effort.
 Peter Kuper (who did the cover art pictured above), Robert Grossman, Felipe Galindo and Randy Jones cover the waterfront in Manhattan.
 Their work stretches from the swamped East Village to Tribeca to Liberty Island in the Hudson to mid-Manhattan.

 Rupert Howard offers a harrowing view of battered Long Beach, LI.
 From the Garden State, I'm in the dark in Jersey City while Tom Hachtman is inundated down the shore in Pt.
 Pleasant Beach.
 And inxart.com artists hone in on politics and the big picture.

 The book is available from amazon.com –– use the widget to the right at the top of this page to order–– and at barnesandnoble.com.
 Click on image to the right for the splash page from my strip.

 Giving Business the Business